Thousands gather to honor slain Texas trooper

 Walker‘s memorial service was held in his hometown of Groesbeck, where he previously served as a police officer, the Waco Tribune-Herald reported.

 “That young man was destined for greatness, just take a look around,” said the Rev. Jimmy Cotton, who helped officiate the service.
-“He knew where his faith lied and he knew where his home was.”
+“He knew his where his faith lied and he knew where his home was.”

 The man suspected of shooting Walker fled the traffic stop and then killed himself, authorities said.